Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Yeah, I know.

-By insulting someone, he's only making them more popular, so he's foolish to even do this in the first place.
+So he's foolish to even do this in the first place.

 So this was how things were before they decided actually we need millions more.

-And picture and also Birmingham host to a lot of Indians and Pakistanis.
+And picture, and also Birmingham, host to a lot of Indians and Pakistanis.

-If I was an Indian and I moved to Britain, I'd despite the fact that India is a bit of a slum, I probably would move there.
+If I was an Indian and I moved to Britain, despite the fact that India is a bit of a slum, I probably would move there.

-Um, you know, she's even got pink hair.
+You know, she's even got pink hair.

 This is superb.